Large Chicken Bacon Ranch

 - Small Taco

 Stoner's pizza sauce topped with beef, jalapenos, sprinkled with taco seasoning and covered with whole-milk mozzarella cheese.
-Served with a side of lettuce, tomato, sour cream and buffalo sauce.$14.99
+Served with a side of lettuce, tomato, sour cream and buffalo sauce.$11.99

 - Small Italian Steak